-Have you noticed that some corporations confusingly call their board members “trustees” and others call them “directors”?
-We have and we have noticed that among clients, the terms tend to be treated as synonyms.
+Directors and Trustees are sometimes treated as the same in the context of nonprofit governance.
+Some corporations confusingly call their board members “trustees” and others call them “directors”?
+In our experience, the terms tend to be treated as synonyms.
 In reality, they have very different legal meanings and implications.

 These terms are similar in that they both refer to individuals who have a fiduciary duty to oversee the nonprofit organization.
 However, from a legal perspective, there are important distinctions.
 Under state law, the term trustee is used in relation to charitable trusts while the term director is used in relation to nonprofit corporations.